The Esoteric Movement As

 Carlos Cardoso Aveline

-The concept of a collective antahkarana cannot be easily found in the theosophical literature.
-Yet the actual existence of collective connections to higher realms of consciousness is not difficult to perceive.
+The concept of a collective antahkarana cannot be easily found in esoteric literature.
+Yet it is easy to perceive the existence of collective connections on the higher levels of consciousness.

-There is also the collective impact caused by the work of each Messenger of Truth.
-History, ancient and modern, has shown that the individual lives of highly evolved beings have a definite impact on the collective karma, sometimes over long periods of time.
+The work of each Messenger of Truth causes a collective impact.
+History, ancient and modern, has shown that the individual lives of highly evolved beings have a definite impact on the collective Karma, sometimes over long periods of time.
 They create bridges towards higher streams of consciousness which affect millions of lives; and these lives, in their turn, gradually change the whole of humanity.

 As one calmly thinks about this, a wide, abstract, flexible concept of “collective antahkarana” may start to make sense.
 The life of H. P. Blavatsky in the 19th century is an example of that.
 Her tremendous impact in human history was documented by Sylvia Cranston.
 H.P.B.’s teachings and the school of thought she left in the world are permeated by magnetism coming from higher sources and pertaining to abstract levels of consciousness.